 Duolingo is a fantastic free app for learning languages.
 Just 5 minutes a day is all it takes to understand the basics before your travel.
 Click here to see their Swedish course.

-Use this handy Swedish restaurant card by Coeliac Travel when querying gluten-free options on a menu.
+As a gluten-free traveller, I recommend using this handy Swedish restaurant card by Coeliac Travel when querying gluten-free options on a menu.
 Click the image to visit their website.